-The identity of Nan Rong (南容), who was also known by the courtesy name of Nangong Kuo (南宮适), is uncertain, though Confucius thought highly enough of him to arrange for him to marry his niece.
+The identity of Nan Rong (南容), also known as Nangong Kuo (南宮适), Zirong, and Nangong Tao, is uncertain, though Confucius thought highly enough of him to arrange for him to marry his niece.

 Some commentators speculate that Nan Rong was Nangong Jingshu (南宮敬叔), the younger son of Meng Xizi (孟僖子), the head of one of the notorious Three Families who were the real power in the state of Lu.
 If this claim is true, Nan Rong would have been one of only two students from the nobility who Confucius taught along with his elder brother Meng Yizi (孟懿子).

 The two brothers are said to have been urged by their father on his deathbed to study with the sage so that they would avoid repeating the mistakes that he had made about ritual and protocol as a minister of the state of Lu.